 - Buy a high-quality 25-year paint at $35 per gallon.

 In the first scenario, your out-of-pocket cost would be $400.
 Since the paint is expected to last six years, the cost per year is $67.
 In the second scenario, your material cost is $700.
-But because the paint has a 25-year lifespan, your cost per year is only $28.
+But because the paint has a 25-year lifespan, your cost per year is only $28, or $47 dollars if you only get 15 years out of it.